Image

 Set up a JavaScript toolchain with Webpack

 There are a lot of possible tools you can use to do this.
 We'll provide an example that uses Webpack.
-But you should be able to setup a toolchain using Parcel, Gulp, or your tool of choice following a similar recipe.
+But you should be able to set up a toolchain using Parcel, Gulp, or your tool of choice following a similar recipe.

 At a high-level what we're doing is configuring a process that'll take our source JavaScript files, like index.jsx, and pass them through different build steps that will ultimately output a single, optimized, .js file.
 Using this build step allows us to take advantage of the entire React/JavaScript ecosystem while working on our Drupal module or theme.